Temporary employment program

 In some cases, as approved by Human Resources, employees may work beyond the 950-hour limit to a maximum of 1050 hours during a 12-month period.
 Because this limit is set by state law, employees can’t exceed it under any circumstances.

-Temporary hourly (“per diem”) Registered Nurse 2 and 3 employees at UW Medical Center and Harborview Medical Center and certain classifications of employees who work on UW oceangoing research vessels are not subject to the 950- or 1050-hour limit, as approved by the Washington State Department of Personnel.
+Temporary hourly (“per diem”) Registered Nurse 2 and 3 employees at UW Medical Center and Harborview Medical Center and certain classifications of employees who work on UW oceangoing research vessels are not subject to the 950- or 1050-hour limit, as approved by the Office of Financial Management Division of State Human Resources.

 Monitor an employee’s hours